olle/query-response-spring-amqp/examples/README.md

 --------------------

 1. Start the RabbitMQ server container by running `make` in this directory.
+   Alternatively `make up` for detached-mode, and later `make down` to stop the broker.

 2. Open both the `querying/` and `responding/` directories in a terminal window, next to each other.